urbit/urbit.org-reloaded/content/blog/providers.md

 ## Why would anyone start a provider?

 Our aim is to make Urbit OS so obviously nice to use that it’s well worth paying for.
-Today, a planet goes for about $10 - $20 and, once you buy one, you’ve got to figure out how to really put it to use.
+Today, a planet goes for about $10–$20 and, once you buy one, you’ve got to figure out how to really put it to use.
 Which takes some work.

 Any large holder of address space should immediately see the opportunity here: the more useful Urbit is, the more value can be captured by starting a provider.
 Providers make it possible to actually capture the value in address space, both by selling it and by operating nodes.

 Let’s say the base cost of running an Urbit OS node, in a hosted environment, is $10 / node / month.
 If you can sell hosting for $200 / year, you’re making back the ‘cost’ of the planet when someone signs up.
 Given that it’s more desirable to buy a planet when you know the star is online and you can put it to good use, this seems like a pretty good proposition: both for the provider and the customer.

-Starting a provider doesn’t *have* to be done by address space holders.
+Starting a provider doesn’t *have* to be done by address-space holders.
 You could start a provider with no address space of your own by custodying the address space of others.
 Then, you could take a cut of the address space sales and all of the hosting revenue.
 With a market of people looking to use Urbit, the crux of success with this approach is simply whether you can compete on user experience.

 Providers are, in a way, like the miners of Urbit.
 They’re incentivized to run fleets of very specific VMs for profit.
 The profit motive, in Urbit’s case, is just a bit more conventional than a bitcoin miner.
 An Urbit provider is just offering a service in exchange for money.